-The school spent materially more on action 1.3 related to increased expenditures for math materials
+The school spent materially more on action 1.3 related to increased expenditures for math materials.
+The school also spent less for action 1.2 related to budgeted but unfilled positions.

 A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.